transp-or/optimization-equilibrium-dcm/README.md

 - Chapter 4, which builds upon the work presented in the following conference paper: Bortolomiol, S., Lurkin, V., Bierlaire, M., Bongiovanni, C. (2021).
 [Benders decomposition for choice-based optimization problems with discrete upper-level variables].
 In Proceedings of the 21st Swiss Transport Research Conference, Ascona, Switzerland.

+When using this algorithm (or part of it) in derived academic studies, please cite the above-mentioned works.

+## Software requirements

-_Software requirements: all algorithms are coded in Python, and all MILPs are solved using CPLEX.
+_All algorithms are coded in Python, and all MILPs are solved using CPLEX.
 As of January 2022, CPLEX is available free of charge to all academic users through the IBM ILOG Optimization [Academic Initiative]._

+## Content of the repository

 There are five folders in the main repository.
 The following table outlines the relationship between the various case studies and the corresponding sections of the thesis: